 Capricornian Lieutenant Waltz had been assigned to a peace negotiation to resolve the conflict occurring on the Aquarian-Capricornian border regarding the Vitae Reservoir.
 He was to meet an Aquarian negotiator as well as Ophiuchian peacekeepers near the Capricornian village of Gradstall to represent Capricorn.
-He has chosen his Second Lieutenant Wolff, Projector Kleine, Transmutationist Brandt, Projector Stein, Projector Fischer, Projector Otto, and Elementalist Bergmann to accompany him.
+He has chosen his Second Lieutenant Wolff, Conjuror Kleine, Transmutationist Brandt, Projector Stein, Projector Fischer, Projector Otto, and Elementalist Bergmann to accompany him.
 In a contradictory fashion, his major had ordered him to execute any and all Aquarian soldiers he found along the way.

 Recently, there had been a voice at the back of his head.
 He was uncertain of whether or not it was his own.

 Wechseln Woods, Capricorn